Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsAdvanced.rst

 #.
 Make certain that you have the geodatafiles open.
 The file at the top
-   (left hand side (LHS)) of the list is the one that is shown in the centre (Figure 2).
+   (left hand side (LHS)) of the list is the one that is shown in the centre (figure below).
 You can swap their order using the LHS box.
 #.
 Open SUEWS Simple.
 #.
 Begin by adding the test dataset again.
 #.
 Update the building morphology parameters (top left panel in Suews